 You will need to complete this Dining Survey upon arrival to initiate food & beverage delivery:

-No. The only exception is for medical care or COVID-19 testing.
+The only exception is for medical care, COVID-19 testing, or if you are picking up a delivery (deliveries are for students in quarantine housing only).
 For students who are identified as exposed or positive, remaining in your room reduces the likelihood of further community spread.

 You cannot take public transportation if you are under St. Louis County isolation or quarantine orders.
 This will preclude many students from leaving campus.
 Local students may choose to quarantine or isolate at home if they have a private vehicle to transport them there.